awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 ## Create an Amazon Lex bot

-The first step is to create an Amazon Lex bot by using the AWS Management Console.
+The first step is to create an Amazon Lex chatbot by using the AWS Management Console.
 In this example, the Amazon Lex **BookTrip** example is used.

 1. Sign in to the AWS Management Console and open the Amazon Lex console at https://console.aws.amazon.com/lex/.